ShibamDey69/Sticker-Maker/readme.md

 # @shibam/sticker-maker

-`@shibam/sticker-maker` is a utility library for converting images and videos to stickers with customizable metadata.
+`@shibam/sticker-maker` is a lightweight utility library designed for converting images and videos into stickers while allowing customization of metadata.
 It supports various input types and ensures high-quality sticker conversion.
+This module has minimal dependencies, ensuring efficient performance.
+If you encounter any issues, please feel free to open an issue.
+However, please check if a similar issue has already been reported before creating a new one.
+Happy Coding (⁠≧⁠▽⁠≦⁠).

 ## Installation
 # ⚠️ Before installing this make sure you have downloaded ffmpeg